 Mount Hor Trail is a 3.1 mile moderately trafficked out and back trail located near Westmore, Vermont that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, and trail running and is accessible from May until October.
+The trail is primarily used for hiking, walking, and trail running and is best used from May until October.

 It is not often that in a small community, the lower elevation mountain with the less exciting views deserves praise, but in this case I think it does.
 Mounting Hor is significantly easier than Pisgah, thanks to a CCC road that knocks nearly 600 feet off the ascent, which itself is shorter by about 100 feet as well, cutting the elevation gain of the Pisgah hike in half.
 The whole experience though is a tightly knit package: very low traffic, lots of well-laid erosion mitigation measures and much less road noise than Pisgah.
 This trail certainly has a quite a few landmarks and lookouts, though in the fog, I only focused on summiting.
 Shockingly, summiting took only half an hour, making the total hike less than 50 minutes.
 Well worth it on a clear day, but perhaps not so much if all you are seeing is fog.

 Not very good views, no a long hike at all.
 Hard to find the trail head